russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 1/All Prior Classes.md

 ### Thread 1, Day 8 - Wednesday, September 28, 2022
 #### Agenda
 1. Working time
-	- You have the remainder of class time today to make progress on your [[Tasks/Campus Line Drawing|Campus Line Drawing]] task.
+	- You have the entire class to make progress on the [[Tasks/Campus Line Drawing|Campus Line Drawing]] task.
-	- Note that today is the final working period dedicated to completing this task.
-	- Do your best to complete the task today.

 #### To-do items
 *Before our next class, please...*